bhackel/Teams-Auto-Joiner/README.md

 Default is "Cura|Free Period" to block cura and free period meetings.

 ## Run the script

+Use the releases listed [here](https://github.com/bhackel/Teams-Auto-Joiner-BCP/releases) or run it using the instructions below.

  1. Rename the [config.json.example](config.json.example) file to "config.json"
  2. Edit the "config.json" file to fit your preferences (optional)